 - Your bachelor party should be about activities you like.

 - Don't try new things for your bachelor party.
-You should do things that are familiar.
-New things can be exciting, but also anxiety inducing.
+You should do familiar things.
+New things can be exciting but also anxiety-inducing.

 - Don't invite friends who can't be responsible to your bachelor party.
 This will give you nightmares.